 To communicate quickly with students, faculty, staff and families in the event of an emergency, Edinboro uses a system called EU Shield to send notifications.
 The centerpiece of this system is a mobile web application called the EU Shield safety app.
-With the widespread use of smartphones, this method of communication can increase safety on the Edinboro University campus.
+With the widespread use of smartphones, this method of communication can increase safety on the PennWest Edinboro campus.

 The EU Shield app provides an emergency button and fingertip access to emergency procedures and other features.
 The app is free and available to all at Google Play and the Apple App Store.
 Its use is strongly recommended.

 The EU Shield system also enables the University to send important campus information to you via text messages and emails, alerts on the University website, and posts to Facebook and Twitter.

 Students are enrolled automatically to receive text and email alerts to ensure they are informed of emergencies.
 Employees are welcome to sign up for text and email alerts but must do so themselves using the EU Shield button on the myEdinboro launchpad.